 The Council continues to improve and develop its digital offering to customers.
-The sefton.gov.uk website was redesigned and relaunched in 2015.
 Two-way communication & interaction via Twitter is growing in popularity, with the Sefton Council Twitter account now having 12,000 followers.
-Work continues to increase the number of online transactional services, to enable self-service on a a variety of services 24 hours a day.
-Residents are also being supported through WebChat.
+Work continues to increase the number of online transactional services, to enable self-service on a variety of services 24 hours a day.